 If you’ve ever visited a Chinese or Japanese restaurant, Asian supermarket, or any Chinatown shop for that matter, you’ve probably noticed a little cat figurine perched quietly by the cash register.
-This Fortune Cat is a lucky charm that’s very popular in Japanese and Chinese cultures.
-It’s a talisman that is believed to attract good luck and fortune for its owners.
-Thus, it’s very common to find one on display in stores, restaurants and other businesses.
+This Fortune Cat, or Maneki Neko, is a lucky cat charm that’s very popular in Japanese and Chinese cultures.
+The Maneki Neko is a talisman that is believed to attract good luck and fortune for its owners.
+Thus, it’s very common to find a Maneki Neko on display in stores, restaurants and other businesses.

 Fortune Cat is known as Maneki Neko in Japanese, which means “beckoning cat.”
 The cat has its paw raised as if it’s waving in good fortune for its owners.
-Other common monikers include Lucky Cat, Money Cat, and Welcoming Cat.
+Other common monikers include Lucky Cat, Money Cat, Waving Cat and Welcoming Cat.

-2. The Legends
+2. The Legends Behind the Maneki Neko

 No one can quite agree as to how the first Maneki Neko came to be.
 However, most will agree that Lucky Cats first appeared during the Edo period in Japan (17th century to mid-19th century).

-There are a couple of popular legends about the origins of the Lucky Cat.
+There are a couple of popular legends about the origins of the Maneki Neko.
 The first tells of a wealthy man who took shelter from a rainstorm under a tree next to a temple.
 He noticed a cat that seemed to be beckoning to him, so he followed it inside the temple.
 Shortly thereafter, lightning struck the tree he had been standing under.
 Because the cat had saved his life, the man was so grateful, he became a benefactor of the temple and brought it much prosperity.
-When he passed away, a statue of the cat was made in is honor.
+When he passed away, a statue of the cat was made in his honor.

-Another common legend is a really peculiar one.
+Another common legend surrounding the Maneki Neko is a really peculiar one.
 A geisha had a pet cat that she adored.
 One day, it was tugging at her kimono and the owner of the brothel thought the cat was possessed, so he sliced off its head with a sword.
 (Yeah, gruesome!
 No cats were harmed in the writing of this article.)
 The flying cat head landed on a snake about to strike and the fangs killed the snake and saved the woman.
 The geisha was so distraught by the loss of her cat that one of her customers made a statue of the cat to cheer her up.

-3. The Significance of the Raised Paw
+3. The Significance of the Raised Maneki Neko Paw

-There’s actually a meaning behind which paw the cat is holding up.
+There’s actually a meaning behind which paw the Maneki Neko cat is holding up.
 If it’s the left paw, this is supposed to attract customers.
 If the right paw is raised, this invites good fortune and money.

 They both sound pretty good to me, which is why sometimes you can find a Fortune Cat with both of its paws in the air.
 Two paws up can also represent protection.

-4. The Symbolism Behind the Colors
+4. The Symbolism Behind the Maneki Neko Colors

-Calico: Traditional color combination, considered to be the luckiest
+- Calico: Traditional color combination, considered to be the luckiest

-White: Happiness, purity, and positive things to come
+- White: Happiness, purity and positive things to come

-Gold: Wealth and prosperity
+- Gold: Wealth and prosperity

-Black: Wards off evil spirits
+- Black: Wards off evil spirits

 - Red: Success in love and relationships

-Green: Good health
+- Green: Good health

-Maneki Neko is a finely dressed cat usually adorned with a bib, collar, and bell.
+Maneki Neko is a finely dressed cat usually adorned with a bib, collar and bell.
 In the Edo period, it was common for wealthy people to dress their pet cats this way; a bell was tied to the collar so that owners could keep track of their cats’ whereabouts.

 Fortune Cat figurines often holding other things in their paws.
 These include: